dashevo/js-dash-sdk/docs/platform/documents/create.md

      { message: 'Hello World'},
   );
 ```
-**Nota Bene**: When your document is created, it will only exist locally, use the [broadcast](/platform/documents/broadcast.md) method to register it.
+**Note**: When your document is created, it will only exist locally, use the [broadcast](/platform/documents/broadcast.md) method to register it.

 Returns: Document